blackhan-software/avalanche-cli/README.md

 avm create-variable-cap-asset                     Create a new variable-cap, fungible asset.
 No units of the asset exist at initialization.
 Minters can mint units of this asset using 'create-mint-tx', 'sign-mint-tx' and 'issue-tx'.
-The asset can be sent with 'avm send'. avm create-mint-tx                                Create an unsigned transaction to mint more of a variable-cap asset (an asset created with 'avm create-variable-cap-asset'). avm get-asset-description                         Get information about an asset. avm export-avax                                   Send AVAX from the X-Chain to an account on the P-Chain.
+The asset can be sent with 'avm send'. avm create-mint-tx                                Create an unsigned transaction to mint more of a variable-cap asset (an asset created with 'avm create-variable-cap-asset'). avm get-asset-description                         Get information about an asset. avm export-avax                                   Send AVAX from the X-Chain to an address on the P-Chain.
 After calling this method, you must call the P-Chain's 'import-avax' method to complete the transfer. avm import-avax                                   Finalize a transfer of AVAX from the P-Chain to the X-Chain.
 Before this method is called, you must call the P-Chain's 'export-avax' method to initiate the transfer. avm export-key                                    Get the private key that controls a given address.
 The returned private key can be added to a user with 'avm import-key'. avm import-key                                    Give a user control over an address by providing the private key that controls the address.